tejasbubane/tejasbubane.github.io/content/2021-01-17-refactoring-filters.md

 end
 ```

 And now we can `include Filterable` in all those models having filter.
-I also went ahead and separated `attribute` and `parameter` so that it works even in cases where parameter name from frontend does not match the database attribute name in backend.
+I also went ahead and separated `attribute` and `parameter` which helps in cases where parameter name from frontend does not match the database attribute name in backend.

 [1]: https://rspec.info/
 [2]: https://guides.rubyonrails.org/active_record_querying.html